tuva-health/docs/docs/data-marts/ahrq-measures.md

 ### pqi_num_long

 This model contains a list of all encounters that qualified for a pqi.
-The patient_id and data_source are brought in for reference as well.
+The person_id and data_source are brought in for reference as well.

 **Primary Key:**
   * data_source